 - possible access to government grants to take Early Childhood Education courses

-- First Aid and CPR training
+- assistance with finding approved First Aid and CPR training

 - networking and social opportunities